binadiegha/react-text-colorfy/README.md

 A simple and easy to use react component that helps you add gradient or color to text in your react project.

 ## 🔍 Overview
-It has come to our notice that adding color or gradient to selected text to string of sentences during development is a process most developers would like to shorten. it requires a lot of css code. especially when the colors in different areas of your app is different. this is why I came up with ***react-text-colorfy*** a simple component based solution that allows devs create headings and other text components / tags.
+We have observed that most developers would like to speed up the process of applying color or a gradient to specific text or a string of sentences during development.
+There is a lot of CSS code needed. especially if your app's colors vary between distinct locations.
+This is why I created ***react-text-colorfy***, a straightforward component-based solution that enables developers to add colors or gradients to headings and other text components / tags.

 ## 🛠️ Installation
 Adding ***react-text-colorfy*** to your project requires just a few lines of code. tho, it is not worthy that this library have a few dev dependencies: react and styled-components.